near/NEPs/specs/Standards/Tokens/FungibleTokenCore.md

 Alice will probably make this call via a UI that knows how to construct `msg` in a way the `amm` contract will understand.
 However, it's possible that the `amm` contract itself may provide view functions which take desired action, destination token, & slippage as input and return data ready to pass to `msg` for `ft_transfer_call`.
 For the sake of this example, let's say `amm` implements a view function called `ft_data_to_msg`.

 Alice needs to attach one yoctoNEAR.
 This will result in her seeing a confirmation page in her preferred NEAR wallet.
 NEAR wallet implementations will (eventually) attempt to provide useful information in this confirmation page, so receiver contracts should follow a strong convention in how they format `msg`.
-We will update this documentation with a recommendation, as community consenses emerges.
+We will update this documentation with a recommendation, as community consensus emerges.

 Altogether then, Alice may take two steps, though the first may be a background detail of the app she uses.